 How Does an HRV/ERV Work?

 HRVs and ERVs both exchange the stale inside air with fresh outside air.
 But instead of direct replacement the inside air is pushed through a core that pre-conditions the incoming air from outside.
-Practically how this works is that your 20 degree interior air is exhausted through small channels that intermingle with the channels bringing in the -20 incoming air from outside.
-Now instead of -20 degree air coming in, it’s closer to 10 degrees when it gets dumped into your furnace return air, heated the rest of the way and sent throughout the house.
-So you are getting fresh air, without having to just open a door in the middle of winter and heat the minus 20 air to room temperature.
+Practically how this works is that your 20 degree interior air is exhausted through small channels that intermingle with the channels bringing in the -20 incoming air.
+Now instead of -20 degree air coming in, it’s closer to 10 degrees when it gets dumped into your furnace return air, heated the rest of the way to your thermostat set point, and sent throughout the house.
+Consequently, the fresh air your home requires costs very little to heat compared to opening a door or window.

 But What’s The Difference Between an HRV & ERV?

-Now the difference between an HRV and an ERV is that ERVs will also reclaim the energy from the moisture in the air.
-So in winter when it’s dry outside and properly humid inside your ERV won’t continue to dehumidify the house by releasing your moisture to the outside, and vice versa in summer your ERV won’t bring in the outdoor humidity into your home.
-An ERV will always move your indoor air humidity level closer to the exterior humidity level.
-So generally in winter it will dry your home, and in summer it will moisten your home.
+The difference between an HRV and an ERV is that ERVs will also reclaim the energy from the moisture in the air.
+So in winter when it’s dry outside and properly humid inside, your ERV retains the moisture that would otherwise have been lost to the outside dry air coming in.
+Conversely in summer your ERV transfers the humid air coming from outside to the dryer indoor air on its way out to prevent the home from getting too humid.
+An HRV will always move your indoor air humidity level closer to the exterior humidity level.
+So generally speaking in winter it will dry your home, and in summer it will moisten your home.

 Can You Eat Your Cake and Have it Too?